php-dev-br/laravel-doc-pt-br/configuration.md

 ## Accessing Configuration Values

-You may easily access your configuration values using the `Config` facade or global `config` function from anywhere in your application.
+You may easily access your configuration values using the global `config` function from anywhere in your application.
 The configuration values may be accessed using "dot" syntax, which includes the name of the file and option you wish to access.
 A default value may also be specified and will be returned if the configuration option does not exist:

-    use Illuminate\Support\Facades\Config;

-    $value = Config::get('app.timezone');

     $value = config('app.timezone');

     // Retrieve a default value if the configuration value does not exist...
     $value = config('app.timezone', 'Asia/Seoul');

-To set configuration values at runtime, you may invoke the `Config` facade's `set` method or pass an array to the `config` function:
+To set configuration values at runtime, pass an array to the `config` function:

-    Config::set('app.timezone', 'America/Chicago');

     config(['app.timezone' => 'America/Chicago']);